 Of particular importance, the revised processes concentrate on results -- not the sector that provides the service -- so that agencies and the taxpayer may reap the full benefit of competition.
-The processes are intended to ensure a level playing field for public and private sector sources with incentives to devise the most effective means to provide needed services.
+The processes are intended to place an equal degree of pressure on each sector to devise the most effective means to provide needed services.
 Here are a few of the new features of A-76.

 - Focus on selecting the best available source.
 Because OMB seeks to emphasize selection of the best service provider, as determined through competition, the revised Circular deletes a long-standing statement that the government should not compete with its citizens.
 Deletion of the "reliance" statement is not intended to denigrate the critical contribution the private sector plays in facilitating the effective operation of government.
+Without the private sector, the government would not be able to meet the many needs of our taxpayers.
 The deletion is simply meant to avoid a presumption that the government should not compete for work to meet its own needs.
 Current government incumbents should have the opportunity to demonstrate their ability to provide better value to the taxpayer. - Better planning.
 The revised Circular emphasizes the importance of preliminary planning as a prerequisite for sound sourcing decisions.
-Before announcing the commencement of a competition, agencies must complete a series of actions including: - determining the scope of activities and positions to be competed; - conducting preliminary research to determine the appropriate grouping of activities as business units; and
+Before announcing the commencement of a competition, agencies must complete a series of actions including: